On the Complexity of Extending Storylines: Introduction

 \section{Introduction}

 Storyline layouts (or \emph{storylines} for short) are visualizations of temporal interaction patterns of a set of actors.
 They have been initially proposed to show the plots of novels and movies~\cite{tm-dcosv-12}, but are more widely applicable for temporal co-authorship networks~\cite{gdlmt-svwua-20,hw-swp-24}, collaboration in software development~\cite{om-ses-10}, or rolling stock scheduling~\cite{dhnw-ows-25}.
 A storyline depicts time on the x-axis, shows a set of characters as x-monotone curves, and interactions (or \emph{meetings}) as vertical character groupings at the corresponding point in time (see \cref{fig:example}).
 Combinatorially, the primary degree of freedom in drawing a storyline is to determine valid vertical character orderings, where the characters in each meeting must form a contiguous interval, at all of the discrete meeting times.
-The predominant optimization goal in storylines is crossing minimization~\cite{knpss-mcsv-15,gjlm-cmsv-16,djjmmn-rmecmsd-24}, yet other aspects, such as wiggle and whitespace minimization, have also been considered~\cite{dhnw-ows-25,trlcyw-iechs-18,thm-efgsvfsd-15}.
-While most existing approaches target the minimization of the total number of crossings, we are more interested in minimizing the maximum local number of crossings per character.
-This is motivated by the aim to balance the required crossings (and consequently the visual quality) among the different characters and is related to the established concept of $k$-planarity and $k$-plane graph drawings, in which each edge may have at most $k$ crossings~\cite{ht-bpg-20,dlm-sgdbp-18}.
+The predominant optimization goal in storylines is crossing minimization~\cite{knpss-mcsv-15,gjlm-cmsv-16,djjmmn-rmecmsd-24}; its \NP-hardness, even for only $\tau=2$ time steps, follows from that of bipartite crossing number~\cite{gj-cnn-83}; yet, other aspects, such as wiggle and whitespace minimization, have also been considered~\cite{dhnw-ows-25,trlcyw-iechs-18,thm-efgsvfsd-15}.
+While most existing approaches target the minimization of the total number of crossings, we are also interested in minimizing the maximum number of (local) crossings per character.
+This is motivated by the aim to balance the required crossings (and consequently the visual quality) among the different characters~\cite{plmnd-fmfmoswff-26a} and is related to the established concepts of $k$-planarity and $k$-plane graph drawings, in which each edge may have at most $k$ crossings~\cite{ht-bpg-20,dlm-sgdbp-18}.